opensrp/fhircore/docs/fhir-workflow-summary.md

 ## FHIR Resources and Workflow Summary

-FHIR categorises resources in a clinical workflow as:
+FHIR categorizes resources in a clinical workflow as:

 1. Definition - Resources that define something that can potentially happen in a patient and time-independent manner
 2. Request - Resources that ask for or express a desire/intention for something to be done